Pasquale Bona

 Pasquale Bona (Cerignola, November 3, 1808 – Milan, December 2, 1878) was an Italian composer.
-He studied music in Palermo.
+He studied music at the Palermo Conservatory.
 He composed a number of operas, including one based on the Schiller play that would later inspire Giuseppe Verdi's Don Carlos.
 Bona later taught at the Conservatory in Milan, where he counted among his pupils Amilcare Ponchielli, Arrigo Boito, Franco Faccio and Alfredo Catalani; he was also friends with Alessandro Manzoni.